gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/in-service-withdrawal-types-and-terms.md

 Your financial hardship withdrawal is subject to federal income tax and, in some cases, state income tax.
 If you're younger than 59½, you may have to pay a 10% early withdrawal penalty tax.
 Any tax-exempt or Roth contributions included in your withdrawal are not subject to federal income tax; neither are any qualified Roth earnings.

-Be sure to read the Tax Notice [*Important Tax Information About Payments From Your TSP Account*](/publications/tsp-536.pdf) to learn more about the tax rules affecting your financial hardship withdrawals.
+Be sure to read the tax notice [*Important Tax Information About Payments From Your TSP Account*](/publications/tsp-536.pdf) to learn more about the tax rules affecting your financial hardship withdrawals.

 ## Age-based in-service withdrawals